tlswg/dtls13-spec/draft-ietf-tls-rfc9147bis.md

 Felix Günther and Martin Thomson contributed the analysis in {{ccm-bounds}}.

-We would like to thank Jonathan Hammell, Bernard Aboba, Nick Harper, Andy Cunningham, Anna Weine, Sean Turner, Michael Tüxen, and John Mattsson for their valuable review comments and contributions.
+We would like to thank Bernard Aboba, Antony Antony, Andy Cunningham, Jonathan Hammell, Nick Harper, John Mattsson, Sean Turner, Michael Tüxen, and Anna Weine for their valuable review comments and contributions.

 Finally, we would like to thank the following IESG members for their review
 comments: Martin Duke, Erik Kline, Francesca Palombini, Lars Eggert,